-A GS1 Digital Link URI is a particular form of URL and can be used in exactly same same way as any other URL (this is an important design feature).
+A GS1 Digital Link URI is a particular form of URL and can be used in exactly the same way as any other URL (this is an important design feature).
 However, it can also be the gateway to multiple sources of information, both human and machine-readable.
-This document defines how
+This document defines how the keys in